Abbott calls for business reopening Friday as he allows executive order to expire Thursday

 “There’s a reason that all businesses in Texas cannot open all at once,” Abbott said.
 “We’ve already seen precautionary tales of what can happen when things reopen.
 There have been reports that China is now having new outbreaks.
 Singapore is having a second wave that’s bigger than its first wave.
 There’s coronavirus expansion in places like Hong Kong and Japan.”

-Phase 1 of the opening begins Friday, and includes the reopening of all retail stores, restaurants, movie theaters and malls with occupancy limited to 25%.
-Museums and libraries also may open by abiding by the occupancy limit, although hands-on exhibits must remain closed.
-Sole proprietors may return to work.
-Churches, which were allowed under the executive order to stay open, may increase their capacity.
-All licensed health care professionals may return to work with fewer restrictions, and hospitals are required to reserve 15% of their capacity for Covid-19 patients.

-Outdoor sports involving no more than four participants together at one time also are allowed under Phase 1.
-That includes golf and tennis, Abbott said.
+Also allowed starting Friday are outdoor sports that involve no more than four participants together at one time, like golf and tennis, he said.

-Not included in Friday's reopening are certain businesses, including barbershops, hair salons, bars and gyms.
-Abbott hopes to include those business by mid-May.

-If Covid-19 cases do not spike, the state will move onto Phase 2, which increases occupancy capacity to 50%.
+If by May 18 there has been no spike in Covid-19 cases, the state will move onto Phase 2, which will allow businesses to expand their occupancy to 50%.

-Paris Mayor Pro Tem Paula Paula Portugal expressed concern for Paris after watching Abbott's press conference.
+Paris Mayor Pro Tem Paula Portugal expressed concern for the city after Abbott’s conference because the city has seen a recent spike in Covid-19 cases.

 “It comes at a bad time for Paris because of the unfortunate Covid-19 cases in our local nursing home,” Portugal said.
 “While it may be OK for other parts of Texas, it is not good in Paris.”